catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

   Welcome to my 192.168.2.200
   Welcome to my 192.168.2.202

-Now we can clean up this stack:
+Now that we've shown you can create an autohealing service using aodh, we can clean up this stack:

 .. code-block:: bash